micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 ## Introduction

 Predictable execution under given real-time constraints is a crucial requirement for many robotic applications.
 While the service-based paradigm of ROS allows a fast integration of many different functionalities, it does not provide sufficient control over the execution management.
 For example, there are no mechanisms to enforce a certain execution order of callbacks within a node.
 Also the execution order of multiple nodes is essential for control applications in mobile robotics.
 Cause-effect-chains comprising of sensor acquisition, evaluation of data and actuation control should be mapped to ROS nodes executed in this order, however there are no explicit mechanisms to enforce it.
-Furthermore, when input data is collected in field tests, saved with ROS-bags and re-played, often results are different due to non-determinism of process scheduling.
+Furthermore, when data recordings collected in field tests as ROS-bags are re-played, then the results are often surprisingly different due to non-determinism of process scheduling.

-Manually setting up a particular execution order of subscribing and publishing topics in the callbacks or by tweaking the priorities of the corresponding Linux processes is always possible.
+Manually setting up a particular execution order of subscriptions and publishing topics as well as defining use-case specific priorities of the corresponding Linux processes is always possible.
 However, this approach is error-prone, difficult to extend and requires an in-depth knowledge of the deployed ROS 2 packages in the system.

 Therefore the goal of the Real-Time Executor is to support roboticists with practical and easy-to-use real-time mechanisms which provide solutions for:
 - Deterministic execution